MOVING AIR MADE EASY

-We specialize in air.
-More than that, we specialize in moving air.
-And not just any air.
-Clean air.
-So it only makes sense that the breadth of our expertise includes sensible process and layout designs to pull it all together.
-Go ahead, breathe deeply.
+To say that we specialize in air is an oversimplification.
+We specialize in moving air.
+Specifically, clean air.
+Creating effective pneumatic systems and industrial air systems is how Kice Industries has made a name for itself.
+So, it only makes sense that the breadth of our expertise includes a sensible process and an easy-to-understand layout of control system designs to pull it all together.

-We oversee the installation of all equipment and systems that we install for our customers meaning that you only have the most skilled experts on your team.
-After all, installing completed systems requires the same unmatched experience and attention to detail that goes into the initial design.
-We own the installation and only use licensed and insured crews that provide you a finished job in a timely but safe manner.
+We oversee the installation of all equipment and pre-assembled modular systems that we install for our customers, meaning that you only have the most skilled experts on your team.
+After all, installing completed systems requires the same unmatched experience and attention to detail that goes into creating the initial design.
+We take full ownership of the installation and only use licensed and insured crews that provide you a finished job in a timely and safe manner.

 - Design/build/installation of projects